 What is in a standard trad rack?

 This can be a tricky question, because it really depends on where and what style of traditional climbing you’ll be doing.
-But what is certain is that you will need more equipment than you would for a standard day out of sport climbing.

 Next to the usual helmet, harness, rope, shoes and chalk, you will need some extra gear to place as protection while you climb.